NeodarZ/robots_industries/README.md

 ### Item<T> classes

 While there is only an Item class for Integer the idea was to hide most of the logic of multiprocessing.Value behind classes for make more readable Robot class.
-One of the problematic of my current implementation is that its needed to rewrite all the method of the mutable classes.
+One of the problematic of my current implementation is that its needed to rewrite all the method of the non mutable classes.

 ### Unittest

 Not all the code is cover by the tests but most of it is.
-This project has not been made in a TDD methodology mainly because it was one of the first where I was using the multiprocessing module.
+This project has not been made in a TDD methodology mainly because it was one of the first time where I was using the multiprocessing module.
 This has for consequence to make the code more complicated that it should have been.

 ### Production of foobar

-While the goal is about automatic production of `foobar`, the story has more be made around `robots` but the end goal is the same, there is a production of `foobar`.
+While the goal is about automatic production of `foobar`, the story has more be made around `robots` and so the output of the program but the end goal is the same, there is a production of `foobar`.

 ## Future